Finite-gap potentials as a semiclassical limit of the thermodynamic Bethe Ansatz: Semiclassical limit of the thermodynamic Bethe equations CB

 Equivalently,

-Hence, $\pm E_+$ is the endpoint of the elementary fermion bands.
-No wonder that the analytical form of the differential of momentum for the elementary fermion branch \be dP_v = \,\frac{C - E^2}{y(E)}\, dE \ee is of no different from that of the central band.
-Different branches of the spectrum are real sections of the a single complex curve.
+Hence, $\pm E_+$ is the endpoint of the elementary fermion bands and the endpoints of the gaps.
+No wonder that the analytical form of the differential of momentum for the elementary fermion branch \be dP_{\vv} = \,\frac{C - E^2}{y(E)}\, dE \ee is of no different from that of the central band.
+Different branches of the spectrum are real sections of a single complex curve. \VM{This result illustrates a general feature of soliton theory: the multiple branches of the spectrum of finite-gap solutions are branches of the real section of a single algebraic curve.
+Our particular example indicates the quantum origin and the quantum prototype of this phenomenon.
+Namely, it arises from the relation between the semiclassical limits of the spinor–spinor and vector–spinor scattering phases represented by Eq.~\eqref{100}.
+The latter, in turn, originates from the fusion formula \eqref{901} solely encoded in the Dynkin scheme $D_N$.}

 The remaining task is to express the parameters $E_\pm$ and $C$ in terms of the number of particles \(N_s\).
 Similar to the algebro-geometric approach of the Sec.~\ref{1.2.2}, these parameters follow from the conditions given by Eq.~\eqref{18}